-There has been an upsurge in first-time board appointments as companies look to appoint younger directors, correct diversity imbalance, and bring in people with specific technology or geographic expertise.
-Other companies may be seeking people with first-hand experience of digital transformation, organisational design, customer insight or geopolitical trends.
+There has been an upsurge in first-time board appointments as companies look to introduce more diversity and bring in people with specific areas of expertise (e.g. technology, sustainability, regional markets).
+Other companies may be seeking people with first-hand experience of digital transformation, organisational design, and customer insight.

-Regardless of the specialist expertise being sought by a board in a given business context, there are certain characteristics that define an ideal non-executive director, who should be:
+Regardless of the specialist expertise being sought by a board in a given business context, there are certain characteristics that define an ideal non-executive director.
+They should be:

-- " commercially aware, financially literate with a good appreciation of risk; - " internationally minded and, potentially, multi-lingual (depending on the business); - " interested in the business, committed and well prepared;

-- " used to dealing with complexity; - " objective and independently minded, prepared both to challenge and support management yet still be a team player; - " a relationship-builder and an ambassador; - " intellectually flexible with a sharp mind, able to think laterally and beyond their area of expertise; - conversant with the prevailing governance practice and fiduciary duties; - " fair-minded, having absolute integrity and wisdom and above all courage and common sense; - " articulate and persuasive whilst being a good listener and a good communicator; - " and perhaps most importantly low in ego yet high in self-confidence.
+- " commercially aware and financially literate, with a good appreciation of risk; - " internationally minded and, potentially, multi-lingual (depending on the business); - " interested in the business, committed and well prepared; - " well-versed in dealing with complexity; - " objective and independently minded, prepared both to challenge and support management yet still be a team player; - " a relationship-builder and an ambassador; - " intellectually flexible with a sharp mind, able to think laterally and beyond their area of expertise; - " conversant with the prevailing governance practice and fiduciary duties; - " fair-minded, having absolute integrity and wisdom and above all courage and common sense; - " articulate and persuasive whilst being a good listener and a good communicator; - " and perhaps most importantly low in ego yet high in self-confidence